eugenia0804/InverseProblems/datasets/README.md

 The mri files provided are in k wave space or k-space.
 To better understand k-space I recommend watching [this video](https://www.youtube.com/watch?v=GF7Z8Sd9qYE) by LOFT lab

+## COSMOS

+The COSMOS real galaxy dataset is extracted from the HST COSMOS survey for use with GalSim.
+It can be found [here](https://zenodo.org/records/3242143#.Ytjzki-KFAY)

 ## NeRF
 NERF (Neural Radiance Fields) is a computer vision technique that represents 3D scenes as continuous volumetric functions using neural networks.
 Unlike traditional 3D reconstruction methods that use meshes or point clouds, NERF learns to model how light rays interact with scene geometry and appearance to generate photorealistic novel views of a scene from a set of input images.